Machining/Manufacturing (MAMT)

 Fees: Yes.

-Reading of blueprints and process sheets as used in industry, application of that information to various manufacturing processes.
+Reading of blueprints and process sheets as used in industry and application of that information to various manufacturing processes.

 Identification, interpretation, and application of the blueprint symbols (referred to as Geometric Tolerancing symbols) in machining and inspection operations.

-Safety procedures: using bench tools, layout tools, power saws, and taps; sharpening general purpose drills, grinding lathe bits; and identifying and operating basic machines such as the bench grinder, drill press, band saw, and others.
-One hour lecture and three hours laboratory per week.
+Focus on safety procedures in machining, including: using bench tools, layout tools, power saws, and taps; sharpening general purpose drills; grinding lathe bits; and identifying and operating basic machines, such as the bench grinder, drill press, band saw, and others.

 Fees: Yes.